Locally conformally flat and self-dual structures on simple 4-manifolds: Simple 4-manifolds

 for the Riemann curvature tensors.

 Being in the image of $\Psi$, the Weyl tensor vanishes.
 Alternatively, starting with the K\"ahler metrics, one obtains a scalar-flat-K\"ahler (SFK) metric on the product.
-Apply the Theorem \ref{sfk=>asd} with both orientations. \end{proof}
+Now apply Theorem~\ref{sfk=>asd} with both orientations. \end{proof}